cigarettewife/cigarettewife/README.md

 chase.
 I'm an adult (22) non-binary individual, plural but NOT comfortable with being referred to with system labels identified as such.

-I'm a being of flesh and blood with some form of neurodivergence, if you can't tell /silly.
+I'm a being of flesh and blood with some form of neurodivergence, if you can't tell.

 I've been a digital artist for well over a decade and in various online communities for twelve.